khalidzada/SocialConnect/docs/Modules/SocialMedia/SocialMediaFunctionalReq.md

 6. **Comments use the same generic MediaUploader.**
 7. **A Comment may contain at most one media attachment.**
 8. **Reactions have one canonical mutation gateway.**
-9. **Reaction state is determined server-side as add/change/remove.**
+9. **Reaction state is determined server-side as Add, Change, or Remove.**
-10. **TargetType + TargetId remains the canonical polymorphic target mechanism.**
+10. **`TargetType + TargetId` remains the canonical polymorphic target mechanism.**
-11. **Feed does not own reactions.**
+11. **Feed does not own Reactions.**
-12. **Feed does not own comments.**
+12. **Feed does not own Comments.**
-13. **Feed is a distribution/presentation projection of authoritative social content.**
+13. **Feed is a derived distribution/presentation system.**
 14. **Post creation and Feed generation are separate responsibilities.**
 15. **Feed generation is event-driven.**
-16. **Feed propagation may execute asynchronously through durable background processing.**
+16. **Feed propagation may execute asynchronously.**
-17. **Transactional Outbox is the durable bridge between business transactions and downstream social processing.**
+17. **Transactional Outbox is the durable bridge between authoritative business transactions and downstream processing.**
-18. **Every important social business operation produces an explicit domain event.**
+18. **Important Social business operations produce explicit domain events according to the canonical Event Catalog.**
 19. **Domain events describe business facts, not consumer commands.**
-20. **Feed handlers consume events; they do not redefine domain ownership.**
+20. **The existing Event Catalog is authoritative for event names and semantics.**
+21. **A new event must not be invented merely to simplify downstream implementation.**
+22. **`Social.Post.Created` does not automatically mean unconditional Feed distribution.**
+23. **Feed eligibility determines whether a Post becomes a Feed candidate.**
+24. **`Social.Post.Shared` represents the established Post sharing event.**
+25. **Comment replies use the canonical Comment event contract unless the Event Catalog is deliberately revised.**
-21. **Engagement events update Feed signals rather than creating duplicate Feed stories.**
+26. **Engagement events generally update Feed signals rather than creating duplicate Feed stories.**
-22. **Post publication creates Feed candidates; reactions/comments generally modify signals.**
-23. **Social graph changes can alter Feed eligibility.**
+27. **Social Graph changes can alter Feed eligibility and ranking.**
+28. **Feed candidate generation is separate from Feed eligibility.**
+29. **Feed eligibility is separate from Feed ranking.**
-24. **Feed ranking is separate from Feed candidate generation.**
+30. **Feed ranking is separate from Feed rendering.**
-25. **Feed rendering is separate from Feed generation.**
+31. **Feed rendering is separate from Feed business processing.**
+32. **Feed is not an authoritative source of social content.**
+33. **Feed distributions must be idempotent.**
+34. **Feed must remain rebuildable/reprocessable from authoritative state/events where required.**
-26. **Comment tree policy is administratively configurable.**
+35. **Comment tree policy is administratively configurable.**
+36. **Domain comment depth and component rendering depth remain separate concepts.**
-27. **Reusable components own their interaction domain but never own business authority.**
+37. **Reusable components own their interaction domain but never own business authority.**
+38. **Server-side application/domain logic remains authoritative over client-side behavior.**
-28. **Notification and Alerting consume social events independently of Feed.**
+39. **Notification consumes Social events independently of Feed.**
+40. **Alerting consumes operational/business evidence independently of Feed and Notification.**
+41. **Worker Health is application-wide and must support current and future workers.**
+42. **Alerting does not own worker execution or recovery.**
+43. **Retry and recovery remain separated by failure domain.**
+44. **No Social subsystem may create a universal retry or self-healing service.**
+45. **External dependencies are isolated behind internal contracts and infrastructure adapters.**
+46. **Vendor-specific SDKs and payloads do not leak into business/application logic.**
+47. **Audit remains a cross-cutting platform capability.**
+48. **Administration governs Social policy without bypassing domain/application ownership.**
+49. **Moderation changes authoritative social state/policy; Feed responds to that state.**
-29. **No social subsystem may become a God service.**
+50. **No Social subsystem may become a God service.**
-30. **Every Feed-relevant event must be documented through the complete business-event lifecycle.**
+51. **Every Feed-relevant event must be documented through the complete business-event lifecycle.**
-31. **All downstream consumers must be idempotent.**
+52. **Every asynchronous consumer must be idempotent.**
-32. **Authoritative social state always remains in its owning domain, never in Feed.**
+53. **Strong consistency applies to authoritative Social state and required event persistence.**
+54. **Eventual consistency is acceptable for downstream Feed, Notification, Alert, and derived processing.**
-33. **Facebook-class functionality is the product benchmark; SocialConnect's implementation remains governed by its own canonical architecture and contracts.**
+55. **Facebook-class functionality is the product capability benchmark; SocialConnect implementation remains governed by its own canonical architecture and contracts.**

 ---

-# 103. Implementation Sequence
+# 114. Implementation Sequence

-The implementation should follow the architecture rather than mixing all social features together.
+Implementation must follow the finalized architecture rather than mixing all Social capabilities into one development phase.

 ## Phase 1 — Contract Finalization